flower-pot/blog/_posts/2015-02-28-why-you-shouldnt-use-a-mock-api.markdown

 ---
 layout: post
 title: How to test RESTful API Clients
-teaser: The good and the bad way
-commets: true
 ---

 All my current projects involve a RESTful JSON API that is consumed by multiple